 • Avoid Drug and Liquor Abuse – These lifestyle choices can lead to a lot of complications after surgery and can cause weight gain.
 This is something that will come up for discussion during your psychological evaluation, which is a must before any bariatric surgery.
 You can get the surgery only after you get a clearance on this evaluation.
 It is important to be honest with your psychologist with respect to alcohol and drug abuse and to work with them to solve any related problems.

-• Follow Dr. LePort’s Instructions as Closely as Possible – Many patients only follow post-surgical directions for a year or two and then start becoming lax.
-Dr. LePort is a renowned and reputed surgeon, and following his advice will help you keep the weight off for the long term.
+• Follow the doctor’s Instructions as Closely as Possible – Many patients only follow post-surgical directions for a year or two and then start becoming lax.

 • Get Nutritional Counseling – Ensure that you get consistent nutritional counseling after your procedure.
 A professional will be able to help you eat healthier and minimize post-surgical weight gain.

-Dr. Peter LePort is an experienced surgeon with numerous satisfied patients.
-Contact our office to arrange a consultation with Dr. LePort regarding strategies for keeping off the weight after bariatric surgery.
+Contact our office to arrange a consultation regarding strategies for keeping off the weight after bariatric surgery.